-- 13.2 If a sole use item (cut out, service conductor) requires reinforcement works and the shared use main also requires reinforcement works due to thermal constraints.
+- 13.1.5 Where a three phase or split phase supply is not available, a single phase supply can be provided with a maximum capacity of 100A (subject to the requirements of ST:SD5D).
+Where excavation works are required, an additional sealed 38mm2 alkathene duct shall be laid from the jointing position to the meter location for possible future upgrade works. - 13.1.6 Where supplies are overlaid, the existing earthing arrangement shall be made available.
+The earthing arrangement can only be amended subject to a qualified electrician ensuring that the installation is compliant with the desired arrangement and the network being suitable to provide the requested arrangement. - 13.2 If a sole use item (cut out, service conductor) requires reinforcement works and the shared use main also requires reinforcement works due to thermal constraints.
 The reinforcement cost of upgrading the shared use main shall be apportioned in accordance with ST: NC1P.
 The reinforcement costs shall be split across Budget Code 10 and 19. - 13.3 If the sole use items (cut out or service conductors etc.) do not require reinforcement works but the shared use LV main does require upgrading.
 The cost to upgrade the shared use items shall be fully funded by WPD (Socialised cost recovered via DUOS charges). - 13.4 WPD will fully fund any reinforcement works required to reduce the impedance of a point of connection and/or at the point of supply to connect one electric vehicle charge point and one heat pump where both items are rated \leq 32A and where both items comply with the technical requirements of BSEN 61000-3-2 and BSEN 61000-3-3 for harmonics and flicker respectively.
-In addition, WPD will only contribute towards the cost of the reinforcement works where the service/cutout is not thermally overloaded.
-The required impedance at the Point of Common Coupling (PCC) is 0.336 Ω and at the point of supply (POS) it is 0.47 Ω . - 13.5 The customer will fully fund any required reinforcement works where the equipment does not comply with the technical requirements of BSEN 61000-3-2 and BSEN 61000-3-3 and where the required impedance at the PCC is < 0.336Ω and at the POS it is < 0.47.
+The required impedance at the Point of Common Coupling (PCC) is 0.336 Ω and at the point of supply (POS) it is 0.47 Ω . - 13.5 The customer will fully fund any required reinforcement works where the equipment does not comply with the technical requirements of BSEN 61000-3-2 and BSEN 61000-3-3 and where the required impedance at the PCC is $< 0.336\Omega$ and at the POS it is < 0.47.